databrary/presentations/jlsc-15/jlsc.md

 The system provides links to persistent identifiers for publications associated with a dataset, and persistent identifiers (DOIs) for hosted datasets.
 Library and information science experts have been instrumental in shaping the design and implementation of these features.

-Finally, through communication with researchers we learned about the link between data privacy, trust in the repository, and a potential contributor's support for open data sharing.
+Finally, through communication with researchers we learned about the important connections between data privacy requirements, trust in the security of the repository, and a potential contributor's support for open data sharing.
 Databrary has had to create policies and technical systems to protect data privacy and establish trust.
 Sharing identifiable research data requires that the Databrary system restrict access to materials on the basis of both the permissions granted by individual participants and on the level of sharing a researcher has granted.
 Databrary offers several levels of permissions, allowing researchers to share data only with their own lab, in bi-lateral relationships with specific individual Databrary users, with the entire community of authorized Databrary researchers, or in limited cases, with the general public.